saiteja2401/Saiteja/README.md

 Shows my understanding of python and my practice files on programming.

 Machine_Learning:
-Shows my understaning on machine learning concepts and files in which i have used different models for a problem solution.
+Shows my understanding on machine learning concepts and files in which i have used different models for a problem solution.

 ML_Deployment:
 Shows files where i have deployed my created model in Heroku, AWS etc.